wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-systems/message-endpoint.md

 ## Sample scenario

-The example scenario depicts how a stock quote is generated when a request is sent to the ESB profile.
-The sender sends the request to the ESB profile, where the request is then diverted to the Stock Quote service.
+The example scenario depicts how a stock quote is generated when a request is sent to the WSO2 MI.
+The sender sends the request to the WSO2 MI, where the request is then diverted to the Stock Quote service.

 ![Message endpoint pattern]({{base_path}}/assets/img/learn/enterprise-integration-patterns/messaging-systems/message-endpoint-pattern.png)